General Rules & Regulations

 7. Age groups and experience levels may be combined in the interests of competition and meet

-management, but medals will be awarded as per the age groups and experience levels of the Games.
+management, but medals will be awarded as per the age groups, genders, and divisions of the Games.
 Events may have a maximum number of competitors.

 8. Competitors may not add events on the day of competition.
 This will be enforced strictly.

 9. Competitor check-in time will vary by session and will be published (location TBD).

 10. Event check-in will be 30 minutes before each event.